Fatimaxox/MSolutions/README.md

 ### Future-focused Development

 We are dedicated to continuous improvement and development.
 Our team is actively exploring new avenues in MS diagnosis and remains committed to contributing to the field.

+## Technical Details 🔧

+### Classification

+- **Models Tested**: CNN, ResNet, DenseNet, EfficientNet
+- **Dataset**: 100% Saudi dataset with approximately 229 patients

+**Results**:
+- Achieved 96% F1 score and 97% recall with ResNetV101 as the best model.

+### Segmentation

+- **Framework Used**: MONAI for data preparation, preprocessing, and core development.
+- **Model**: Tested SegResNet from MONAI for MS case segmentation, which had previously won several competitions for similar problems like brain tumors.
+[Look here for more details](https://developer.nvidia.com/blog/nvidia-data-scientists-take-top-spots-in-miccai-2021-brain-tumor-segmentation-challenge/).

+**Results**:
+- Achieved a loss of 13.93% and a dice score of 44.59% with 200 epochs.

 ## Collaboration Opportunities 💡